THAT WAS QUICK. Idaho (18-13, 9-7 WAC) earned a first round bye in the WAC Tourney, but Thursday…

 Vandal men's basketball is CIT bound

-74-68 at Orleans Arena in Las Vegas, failing to win a game in the conference tournament for the third year in a row.
+Idaho saw its chances of reaching the NCAA Tournament for the first time in 20 years vanish with a poor final two minutes in a WAC tournament quarterfinal.
+The Vandals lost to San Jose State 74-68 at Orleans Arena in Las Vegas, failing to win a game in the conference tournament for the third year in a row.
 Idaho turned the ball over three times in a four-possession span in the final two minutes and didn't score in the final three minutes of the game.

-couldn't find much fault about Idaho's season.
+Still, coach Don Verlin couldn't find much fault about Idaho's season.
 The Vandals, who were picked eighth in the WAC's preseason polls, finished in a tie for third place and positioned themselves for a second postseason bid in three seasons.

 "We'd love to have another opportunity, and I think this team deserves another opportunity," Verlin said before learning that the school had received, and accepted, an invitation to the CollegeInsider.com Postseason Tournament.